 Theories of international relations; the world order; conflicting situations; imperialism; the balance of power and integration as important modes adopted to avoid disorder; basic theoretical and analytical tools developed by political scientists to understand the complexities of international politics; features of the contemporary global system.

 PLSC 507: Constitutional and Political Processes in Pakistan

 Analysis of the political and constitutional developments in Pakistan since its creation; issues in constitution making; study of the constitutions of 1956, 1962 and 1973 and the amendments made; impact of constitution making on Pakistani politics.

 PLSC 519: Local Government System in Pakistan

 Understanding the political discourse in Pakistan is imperative if one aspires to further decode the political fabric governing both administrative and social contours of Pakistan.
 Pakistan, in its federalist construct, has an intricate political and administrative system divided under political leadership, legislative authorities, bureaucratic functionaries, provincial layout and local governance mechanism.
 This graduate level course will be an overview of the evolution of local governance system in Pakistan, its different manifestations and also a means to examine its pros and cons and forecast efficacy.

 PLSC 523: Research Techniques in Political Science

-This course is designed to help students formulate their research proposals, eventually leading to their thesis proposal and MPhil thesis.
+This course is designed to help students formulate their research proposals, eventually leading to their thesis proposal and MS thesis.
 First we will discuss what political science is and how it has developed over time.
 We will discuss the philosophical as well as methodological differences underlying quantitative, qualitative, and interpretive research methods.
 We will engage in practical application of various methods.
 And most importantly, we will engage in a detailed discussion of how to design research projects.
 At the end of the course, students should have constructed a blue-print for their proposals.